Save traveling to Bali with a 2 year old baby. Any Island around with the same level of health security?

 Than you so much

-we have travelled to both bali and indonesia with our two since they were very young and have never had any real problems. i'm told by the expats there that standard medical issues are ok locally but they'd head to singapore if it were anything serious - that's an hour by plane. almost 7 years ago
+we have travelled to both bali and indonesia with our two since they were very young and have never had any real problems. i'm told by the expats there that standard medical issues are ok locally but they'd head to singapore if it were anything serious - that's an hour by plane. about 7 years ago

 I've been to Bali a couple of times and i have never been sick nor have i known children to become sick from travelling.
 I would advise to only drink bottled water and try to avoid drinks with ice unless you are at a proper restaurant.